 You know when you have that sudden craving to bake?
-Well I experienced this at about 11pm last night and I just had to go with it.
+Well, I experienced this at about 11pm last night and stayed up until midnight baking & feasting away.

-I usually head straight for the cacao and medjool dates to make something super chocolatey-infused, gooey and sweet, but for some reason today my eye caught the two overripe bananas that were sitting on the kitchen ledge.
+I usually head straight for the cacao and dates to make something super chocolatey, fudgy and sweet, but for some reason today my eye caught the two overripe bananas that were sitting on the kitchen ledge.

-So, I preheated the oven to 180˚C and gathered together what I could find in the pantry for my filling banana and almond muffins.
-These can be made vegan and are gluten free.
+So, I preheated the oven to 180˚C and gathered together what I could find in the pantry for my banana and almond muffins.
+These can be vegan and are gluten free.

-Next I mixed all the ingredients together in the bowl, and placed about 2 heaped spoonfuls of mixture into 8 lined cupcake tins.
-All they needed was around 30 minutes in the oven (check with a skewer – no mixture residue should be on it when you poke it through the middle of a muffin), and they were done.
+I placed about 2 heaped spoonfuls of mixture into 8 lined cupcake tins.
+All they needed was 30 minutes in the oven (check with a skewer – no mixture residue should be on it when you poke it through the middle of a muffin), and they were done.
 Voila!

-Vegan Yum Cha.
-When you first hear it something doesn’t sound quite right.
-Doesn’t Yum Cha involve selections of pork buns, prawn/pork dumplings, beef entrails, spiced meat balls, chicken wrapped in lotus leaf (the meat-involved list goes on)?
+Wait… doesn’t Yum Cha involve selections of pork buns, prawn/pork dumplings, beef entrails, spiced meatballs, chicken wrapped in lotus leaf?

-The Green Gourmet offers a totally plant-based Yum Cha menu.
-From fake-Beijing-duck wraps and chia seed ‘prawn’ dumplings to BBQ-not pork buns and taro meat balls, they have it all.
+The Green Gourmet offers a plant-based Yum Cha menu.
+From fake-Beijing-duck wraps and chia seed ‘prawn’ dumplings to BBQ-not pork buns and taro meatballs, they have it all.

 From the outside, the restaurant doesn’t look like much.
-A (very green) hole in the wall, sitting on the Pacific Highway amongst the barking traffic, it’s a gem only locals know about.
-Inside soft music plays, customers sit at quaint wooden tables and the delightfully tasty food is served by accommodating staff.
+A (green) hole in the wall, sitting on a major Highway amongst the barking traffic.
+It’s a gem only locals know about.
+Inside soft music plays, customers sit at homely wooden tables and the tasty food is served quickly by the friendly staff.

 My cuisine craving this week was Chinese.
 After visiting 45 Broughton Chinese Takeaway on Wednesday night for delicious stir fried black fungi & greens in oyster sauce, sweet & sour chicken, (real) pork buns and San Choy Bow, by Saturday I wanted more.

-My friend and I decided to order a Green Gourmet feast whilst doing a Harry Potter movie marathon (the perfect combination if you ask me).
+My friend and I decided to order a Green Gourmet feast whilst doing a Harry Potter movie marathon (the perfect combination).